JonahLA/roguelike-prototyping/.github/instructions/project-context.instructions.md

 Additional Notes
 This project is in the prototyping phase focusing on mechanics and implementations.
 Feel free to ask questions if you need more information or have suggestions for further improvements.
+Note that for this project, we are not wrapping classes in namespaces - - don't do that with your code.